LarsHenrikNelson/ClampSuite/docs/source/modules/mini_analysis.rst

 Filtering
 ----------
-For an in-depth discussion of filtering see :ref:`filtering_tutorial`.
+For an in-depth discussion of filtering see :ref:`filtering tutorial <filtering_tutorial>`.
 Filtering can change the amplitude, rise rate/time and tau of the events so it is important to keep the filtering settings the same for each experiment.